 What’s the best time of day to take turmeric?

 Take turmeric supplements with meals to improve absorption and reduce stomach upset.
 Timing doesn’t matter as much as consistency.
+Some prefer:

 Can turmeric stain teeth?
 How to prevent it?